syncfusion-content/wpf-docs/wpf/SfImageEditor/SaveAndReset.md

 ## Events

-### Saving events.
+### Saving events

-Image editor has the following 2 events.
+Image editor has the following two events:

 * ImageSaving
 * ImageSaved

 ### Image saving

-This event will be invoked before the image gets saved to the destination location. `ImageSavingEventArgs` will be the parameter.
-This argument contains the following 2 properties.
+This event occurs before the image is saved to the destination location. `ImageSavingEventArgs` is the parameter.
+This argument contains the following two properties:

 * Cancel - Cancels the saving functionality.
 * Stream - Stream of the image that is going to be saved.

-Hence you can control the saving by using the `Cancel` property and also you can access the stream as per your requirement.
+Hence, you can control the saving using the `Cancel` property, and you can also access the stream as needed.

-Below code cancels the default saving and save the stream in the specified location.
+The following code cancels the default saving and saves the stream in the specified location.

 {% tabs %}